SamandarYokubov/CancelCancer/README.md

 The purpose of this project is to mitigate doctor's task to segment various malignant tumors on human's skin.

-We use neural net named as UNet for image segmentation.
-Furthermore, sequential neural net was trained on labeled dataset of 9 types of skin tumors for 30 epochs and achieved almost 80% of accuracy on test dataset.
+We use neural network, namely UNet, for image segmentation.
+Furthermore, sequential neural network was trained on labelled dataset of 9 types of skin tumors for 30 epochs and achieved almost 80% of accuracy on test dataset.

 Here is the input image:
 ![This is an image input](https://github.com/SamandarYokubov/CancelCancer/blob/main/photos/1751453_in.bmp)